|

 If it’s a special occasion, book a top-floor room for a spectacular view of Paris – there’s even one with an Eiffel Tower view.

-My Maison in Paris – Sentier: Great Apartments in the Heart of the 2nd (Where We Stayed)
+My Maison in Paris Sentier: Nice Apartments (Where We Stayed)

-Tucked away on a little plaza between Rue de Montergueil and Rue St. Denis, this apartment hotel is a gem.
+Tucked away on a quiet street between Rue de Montergueil and Rue St. Denis, this apartment hotel is a gem.
 We generally need a kitchen when we travel thanks to Matt having Celiac Disease, so we look for places that have a full kitchen (stovetop included) as an amenity.

 Plus, the extra space that an apartment gives you versus a hotel room is nice when we spend a couple hours siesta-ing after mornings of sightseeing.